 - Modern Statistical Theory: (Young, Deligiannidis).
 Classical statistical theory focuses on a context where the number n of experimental units is large compared to the number p of unknown features or parameters.
 Most statistical theory provides results on estimation and testing for an asymptotic regime where p is fixed and n tends to infinity.
 This theory is powerful, but must be adapted to the modern setting of large scale inference/high dimensional data, where p is large and/or grows with n.
 The module will discuss key underlying concepts of modern theory including sparsity, oracle estimation and inequalities, concentration inequalities, Stein’s method and other mathematical tools.
 These concepts will be discussed in the context of important components of theory and methodology, for instance, large-scale (multiple) testing and estimation, model selection, high-dimensional regression, empirical Bayes strategies and inference after model selection.

-Optional modules will allow the students to explore more in depth some specific aspects.
-Optional courses will run every second or third year and be open to all cohorts.
-The following is an indicative list of optional courses (module leaders in brackets).
+Optional modules allow the students to explore more in depth some specific aspects.
+Optional courses run every second or third year and are open to all cohorts.
+The following is a list of optional courses we have offered to our students.

 - Causality and Graphical models

 - Conformal Inference